Print Friendly, PDF & Email

 Create an Invoice

-2. Once the Invoice is created, you can then modify the percentage that is being billed on a Line Item by Line Item basis under the Total % column located to the far right on the Invoice Items grid.
-Save the Invoice.
+2. Once the Invoice is created, you can then modify the Amount field.
+There is a built-in calculator to make it easier.
+You may also change the percentage that is being billed on a Line Item by Line Item basis under the Total % column located to the far right on the Invoice Items grid.

 Create an AIA Payment Application